hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Continue Installation In Browser

-1. Configure the hostname (which can be an IP only) and the SSL certificate.
+1. Configure the hostname and the SSL certificate.
+If you wish to use the builtin Let's Encrypt functionality, specify Self-Signed here and later on you'll have the opportunity to configure the application using Let's Encrypt.
 1. Upload your license file.
 (Provided to you in your setup email)
 1. Indicate if you're doing an Online or Airgapped installation (Choose Online if you're not sure)